ericasu33/tinyapp/README.md

 - Registration/Login required to access the Tiny URL App.
 - Index page with all the URLs you have shortened so far.
 - You can edit the given shortenURL 's ID with another URL.
 - You can also delete any of the created URLs in your index page.
-- Tracks timestamp of when URLs are shortened
+- Tracks timestamp of when URLs are shortened (in GMT)

 ## Analytics
 - Tracks total visits to the shortened URL link
-- Tracks unique visitor + timestamp
+- Tracks unique visitor and timestamp of when they visited (in GMT)

 ## Notes
 - This website does not utilize responsive web design